-The following example has been taken from the Random sampling grid script that you can download from the online collection $R \to Tools \to Download R$ scripts from the on-line collection.
+The following example has been taken from the Random sampling grid script that you can download from the online collection $R \rightarrow Tools \rightarrow Download R$ scripts from the on-line collection.

 The aim of this exercise is to create a random point vector in a layer extent using the spsample function of the sp package.